puffpastri/dotfiles/archguide.md

 ### Partitioning Drives [16:04]
 11. The hard part.
 To begin, enter:

-	`fdisk /dev/sdb`
+	`fdisk /dev/sda`
-	+ assuming sdb is the drive you're installing on, otherwise just replace it with whatever drive
+	+ assuming sda is the drive you're installing on, otherwise just replace it with whatever drive

 12. To print current drive details:
 	`p`